greg-raven/grus/_posts/2013-05-01-boxer-feinstein-cook-33-million-immigrants.md

 [Greg Raven](https://www.gregraven.org/)

 P.S.
 These amnesties are on the path to national suicide.
-We must return to pre-1965 immigration law, secure our borders, and evict those who should not be here, including “anchor babies.”
+We must return to pre-1965 immigration law, secure our borders, and evict those who should not be here, including "anchor babies."